GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h3>Cross-Cutting Concerns</h3>
     <p>
-        The motive for decomponsing a system or application into modules separated by concerns is to promote a loosely coupled desing, increase the maintainability and reusability of each module and, at the same time, keep them free.
+        The motive for decomponsing a system/application into modules separated by concerns is to promote a loosely coupled desing, increase the maintainability and reusability of each module and, at the same time, keep them free.
 This means that each module by applying encapsulation and abstraction providing well defined interfaces has freedom to change the way their public interfaces work internally without affecting clients.
     </p>
     <p>
-        But some concerns are not actually part of the main logic of a determined concern and can be used by any other module inside the system or application.
+        But some concerns are not actually part of the main logic of a determined concern and can be used by any other module inside the system/application.
 These are also known as
-        <strong>Cross Cutting Concerns</strong> because the cut across other concerns of the system or application.
+        <strong>Cross Cutting Concerns</strong> because the cut across other concerns of the system/application.
     </p>
     <p>
         Cross Cutting concerns are parts of the system that are used by other parts of it.
 Instead of creating one implementation for each module, the existing